miukimiu/navelicious/Readme.md

 # Navelicious

-Sometimes you need that fancy navbar!!
+Sometimes you need that fancy navbar!
+Similar to the stripe.com top navbar but it creates a slider when you have many items.

+# Navelicious

+I built this component to use in one project but I ended up not using so I decided to make it open source.

 # Demo & Documentation